Zachary-Levesque/Zachary-Levesque/README.md

 ---

 ### Seets

-Co-founded and lead engineering at **Seets** as CEO. `[One or two sentences: what Seets does, who it's for, and your role — e.g. "Seets is a [product] helping [audience] do [thing].
-I lead product and engineering, architecting the system end-to-end."]`
+Co-founded and lead engineering at **Seets**, a real-time seat occupancy platform for university libraries.
+ESP32 IoT sensors report live seat and noise data over MQTT to a FastAPI/PostgreSQL backend, which streams updates to a React frontend showing interactive floor plans, analytics, and admin tooling — currently live at [seets.live](https://seets.live).
+As CEO, I lead product and architecture end-to-end, from embedded firmware through backend, frontend, and infrastructure.

 ---

 ### Tech Stack